sidhmads/CS4225-BigDataProject/README.md

 spark-submit --packages databricks:spark-deep-learning:1.5.0-spark2.4-s_2.11 --executor-cores 5 --num-executors 24 --driver-memory 32g --executor-memory 32g ./classify_spark.py
 ```

-- This will create `lrModel` directory that contains the trained model and a `dictionary.pkl` file that contains the labels used to train the model
+- This will create `lrModel` directory that contains the trained model and a `dictionary.pkl` file that contains the labels that is used to evaluate the model

 ### Predicting the results

+- Create a folder called `media` in the `CS4225-CS5425-BigDataProject/fashion/` directory
-- Place the images to be predicted in `media` directory
+- Place the images to be predicted in `media` folder
 - Run this command in the terminal

 ```
 spark-submit --packages databricks:spark-deep-learning:1.5.0-spark2.4-s_2.11 ./predict.py
 ```

-- This will output the prediction labels for all the images
+- This will output the prediction labels for all the images in that `media` folder